Unwinding Stochastic Order Flow: When to Warehouse Trades: Introduction

 The observed execution price $P_{t}$ is thought of as the sum $P_{t}=S_{t}+Y_{t}$ of an ``unaffected'' price~$S_{t}$ (that would have prevailed without our trading) and a market impact process $Y_{t}$.
 Our model uses a generalized Obizhaeva--Wang (OW) model~\cite{obizhaeva2013optimal} with time-dependent coefficients,

 Thus a trade of size $\delta Q_{t}$ immediately dislocates the price by $\lambda_{t}\delta Q_{t}$, and the dislocation decays exponentially at rate $\beta_{t}$.
 This applies to block trades as well as to continuous trading.
-To the best of our knowledge, the generalized Obizhaeva--Wang model was first introduced in \cite{Fruth2013}.
-We use time-dependent but deterministic coefficients (in practice, these curves are typically fixed at the beginning of the day, based on data from previous trading sessions).
+To the best of our knowledge, the generalized Obizhaeva--Wang model was first introduced in \cite{FruthEtAl.2013}.
+We use time-dependent but deterministic coefficients.
+(In practice, these curves are typically fixed at the beginning of the day, based on data from previous trading sessions, especially the projected intra-day trading volume in the market.
+Thus, the coefficients are deterministic intra-day.)
 A stochastic resilience $\beta_t$ was considered in~\cite{GraeweHorst.17}.
 Both $\beta_t$ and $\lambda_t$ are stochastic in the formulation of~\cite{AckermannKruseUrusov.22} which in addition allows for a stochastic terminal condition.
 In principle, this allows to model stochastic in-flows, though the paper does not elaborate on that application.
 Other price impact models consider non-exponential kernels, as empirically studied in~\cite{Bouchaud2004} and solved by~\cite{AbiJaber2022}, or non-linear price impact, as introduced by \cite{Bouchaud2004, Alfonsi2010} and studied by \cite{Gatheral2011b, JMK2022b, Hey2023}.

 We do not model permanent impact (i.e., impact without decay).
-Because initial and terminal inventory are fixed, permanent impact only adds a constant to the cost and does not affect the optimal strategy (see \cite[Proposition~3.3]{Fruth2013} for a detailed proof).
+Because initial and terminal inventory are fixed, permanent impact only adds a constant to the cost and does not affect the optimal strategy, because any round trip trade has zero permanent impact cost (see \cite[Proposition~3.3]{FruthEtAl.2013} for a detailed proof).

 For costs related to the bid-ask spread, we use a straightforward model as in~\cite{almgren.chriss.01}: intraday trading incurs a quadratic instantaneous cost $\frac12\eps_{t} q_{t}^{2}$ on the trading speed $q_{t}=\dot{Q}_{t}$.
 While this forces intraday trading to be continuous, no such cost is charged for the auctions.
 We abuse the term ``spread costs'' in that this reduced-form cost stands in not just for the spread costs of market orders, but also for adverse selection incurred by limit orders and any other instantaneous costs that do not change the price in a persistent way.